AdobeDocs/learning-manager.en/help/migrated/adobe-learning-manager-integration-aem.md

 ---
 jcr-language: en_us
 title: Adobe Learning Manager reference site (ALM reference site) package for AEM Sites
+description: Adobe Learning Manager (ALM) integrates with Adobe Experience Manager (AEM) sites.
+This enables you to create your own website and responsive mobile interfaces for Adobe Learning Manager with minimum coding effort.
+With this integration, you can create customized learning experiences for your users.
 contentowner: saghosh
 ---

 # Adobe Learning Manager reference site (ALM reference site) package for AEM Sites {#adobe-learning-manager-reference-site-alm-reference-site-package-for-aem-sites}